 And it’s not just that.
 The better your product photography is, the higher the perceived value of the products you're selling is.
 I mean, they say not to judge a book by it's cover, but that's exactly what we do as people.

-Eye-tracking studies show that store visitors are first engaged by visual elements, which makes them more likely to stick around and explore the site if yours are top notch.
-The quality of the images will define this first interaction, the perceived value of your products, and your brand image.
-We’ll dive deeper into the 7 types of product photography we think every brand should have.
+We’ll dive deeper into the 10 types of product photography we think every brand should have.
 Here’s a quick summary so you can skip ahead if you want!

-What are the 7 types of product photography?
+What are the 10 types of product photos?

 - The Studio Shot: Your product shot against a plain background